sony/nnc-plugin/manuals/Post_Process/XAI/GradCAM.rst

    :widths: 30 70
    :class: longtable

+   * - input
+     -
+        Specify the dataset CSV file containing image files to be processed by Grad-CAM.

+        To process Grad-CAM on images in the Output Result shown in the Evaluation tab, use the default output_result.csv.

    * - model
      -
         Specify the Convolutional Neural Networks model file (*.nnp) that will be used in the Grad-CAM computation.